bas0N/sparkledge-backend/README.md

 ### Add document.

-Allows to post a document to the database.
+Allows to post a document to the database and returns the id of newly created document.

 - **URL**